Releases

 Release Detail Panel

-- Status badge and transition buttons — advance through the lifecycle
+- Status badge — current lifecycle state.

-- Story progress — bar showing merged/released count vs. total
+- Story progress — bar showing merged / released count vs. total.

-- Dependency Editor — manage release dependencies
+createdorin_progress. - Dependency Editor — manage release dependencies.

-- Delete — soft-deletes the release (disabled for released releases or those with active jobs)
+- Delete — soft-deletes the release (disabled for released releases or those with active jobs).

 When stories in linked PRDs have active execution jobs, editing is locked to prevent conflicts.